Russia claims advances in Ukraine amid fierce fighting

 But in what may be the latest instance of anti-Russian sabotage inside Ukraine, Russian state media said Tuesday that an explosion at a cafe in the city of Kherson wounded four people.
 Tass called the apparent bombing in the Russian-occupied city a “terror act.”

-While the Kremlin’s forces have superior firepower, the Ukrainian defenders are entrenched and have shown the ability to counterattack.
+While Russia has superior firepower, the Ukrainian defenders are entrenched and have shown the ability to counterattack.

+But a former senior U.S. intelligence officer said the time isn’t right.

+“You’re not going to get to the negotiating table until neither side feels they have an advantage that they could push,” said Andrea Kendall-Taylor of the Washington-based Center for a New American Security.

 Shoigu, the Russian defense minister, said Moscow’s forces have seized the residential quarters of Sievierodonetsk and are fighting to take control of an industrial zone on the city’s outskirts and nearby towns.